 As usual, the main home interface is more or less the same as previous version.
 You have all the basics covered, from antivirus to firewall.
 Performance wise, I find Norton better than most antivirus, there is noticeable lag when launching programs, unlike other security software.

 I’ve tried all four antivirus and I still love Norton the best.
-I was a McAfee user until the failed me twice when my system got infected by malware.
-AVG is resources hungry and their sneaky method of changing my default browser’s search engine is a big let down.
-As for Avast, I find Avast 2014 Antivirus surprisingly good.
+I was a M user until I failed twice when my system got infected by malware.
+AVG is resource hungry and their sneaky method of changing my default browser’s search engine is a big let down.
+As for Avast, I find Avast 2017 Antivirus surprisingly good.
 Unlike AVG free antivirus, Avast doesn’t try to install any unwanted toolbars or nags me to upgrade the software.
 Free means free!

-If you love Norton and does not want to buy the origianl software, why not download the 6 months trial for Norton Antivirus 2012.
-You may be wondering why use an outdated product, but truth is the product’s features are outdated only, as long as the virus signature and database are up to date, you are well protected.
+If you love Norton and do not want to buy the original software, why not download the 6 months trial for Norton Antivirus 2017.
+You may be wondering why use an outdated product, but the truth is the product’s features are outdated only, as long as the virus signature and database are up to date, you are well protected.
 For your information, the product key and serial number is pre-loaded with the installation file.

 Norton Family Report

-It is always a good idea to invest in a good security software.
+It is always a good idea to invest in good security software.